 The Topps Company has been a fan favorite for over fifty years, well known for their production of both sport and pop culture trading cards.
-While this remains a profitable market for the company, bringing them new customers daily, Topps has capitalized on the ever more popular digitalization of physical collectibles.
+While this remains a profitable market for the company and brings them new customers daily, Topps has capitalized on the ever more popular digitalization of physical collectibles.
 From comic books to CDs, there has been a consistent growth in the movement of desired products from the material and palpable to the digital and intangible.
-Though some fans of the company’s past offerings are not fond of this development, there is a growing community worldwide who has found a new way to be a part of the hobby.
+Though some fans of the company’s past offerings are not fond of this development, there is a growing community worldwide who has found a new way to be a part of this beloved hobby.

 Created last year, the Star Wars: Card Trader app has flipped the world of card trading on its head.
 No longer are enthusiasts limited by their physical location and the capacity of their local stores.
 Now, through the use of the app, users can trade with members from around the world and ensure that they can complete their collection as desired.

 Last month, Topps had a booth at the inaugural Silicon Valley Comic Con, a convention that combined the latest in technology, pop culture and comics.
 The event, founded by Steve Wozniak and held at the San Jose Convention Center, brought together everyone from Stan Lee to Michael J. Fox, allowing fans of all mediums to immerse themselves in a fun and exhilarating weekend.
 For Topps, the goal was to both educate attendees on the existence of digital trading cards as well as promote the fun that can be had once you’ve become engaged in this updated version of a beloved hobby.
 Interested spectators were able to try out demos of the app on the provided tablets and sign up for an account immediately, while those who already had the app downloaded were given thousands of free coins and credits.
 Attendees could also take home large Star Wars posters depicting the designs of some of the cards offered within the app.